apache/nuttx/README.txt

   ------------------------------
   If you want to integrate with Windows native tools, then you will need deal with the same kind of craziness as with integrating Cygwin with native toolchains.
-If you set the host PC to Cygwin in this case, then the NuttX build system should deal with that craziness for you.
-See the section "Cygwin Build Problems" below.
+But when you select a Windows native toolchain, the NuttX build system should deal with most that craziness for you.
+But not all, see the section "Cygwin Build Problems" below.

 INSTALLATION
 ^^^^^^^^^^^^